alpeasie/azl-benchmark-deploy/docs/task2.md

 ### Cluster network details

-**Important**: Read all of the network configuration information: through the 'network design instructions step' before you complete the cluster network step in the wizard.
+**Important**: Read all of the network configuration information--through the 'network design instructions'--before you edit the network step in the wizard.

 Each server has 3 network adapters: